 - Pricey – Although this unit isn’t the most expensive model we’ve talked about, you may find similar features in cheaper alternatives such as the MPW1, or a lot more from the CS12 for only a fraction more money.

-Finally, if you’ve got some serious dollar saved up and want the very best you can get, then the Phoenix by Walrus Audio is the product for you.
+Finally, if you want a high-end product, then the Walrus Audio Phoenix 15 is seriously good.
 This beast can manage fifteen pedals, and you won’t hear a peep of electrical interference.